Chaosmose/PdSSync/README.md

 ## Disclaimer ##
 **PdSSync** is still in early development phases do not use in any project !
-Currently the web api is prototyped in PHP, it will be ported to JAVA and will support MessagePack in 2014.
+Currently the web api is prototyped in PHP.

 # PdSSync #

 A simple delta synchronizer for documents and data between devices.It allows to synchronizes local and distant grouped sets of files.The standard synchronization topology relies on a client software and a light blind Restfull service, but it can work locally and using P2P.

 ## Approach ##